Inducibility of 4-vertex tournaments: Proof of Theorem

 \begin{claim} A sequence of tournaments $(G_n)_{n=1}^\infty$ with $|G| = n$ is quasi-random if and only if

 \end{claim}

 \begin{proof} The "only if" statement follows immediately from property $P_1$, so we concern ourselves with proving the "if" statement.
-Let $(G_n)_{n=1}^\infty$ be a sequence of tournaments so that $|G_n| = n$, and recall Proposition~\ref{C3} that (near) regular tournaments are precisely those tournaments which maximize the number of induced copies of $C_3$.
+Let $(G_n)_{n=1}^\infty$ be a sequence of tournaments so that $|G_n| = n$, and recall from Proposition~\ref{C3} that (near) regular tournaments are the tournaments which maximize the number of induced copies of $C_3$.

 So, assume that